kiryor/nnPUlearning/README.md

 # Chainer implementation of non-negative PU learning and unbiased PU learning
-This is a reproducing code for non-negative PU learning [1] and unbiased PU learning [2].
+This is a reproducing code for non-negative PU learning [1] and unbiased PU learning [2] in the paper "Positive-Unlabeled Learning with Non-Negative Risk Estimator".

 * ```pu_loss.py``` has a chainer implementation of the risk estimator for non-negative PU (nnPU) learning and unbiased PU (uPU) learning.
 * ```train.py``` is an example code of nnPU learning and uPU learning.